oracle/pgql-lang/pages/pgql-1.1-spec.md

 ```

 Per each matched subgraph, the query returns two vertices `n` and `m` and the value for property age of vertex `n`.
 Note that edge `e` is omitted from the result even though it is used for describing the pattern.

+The `DISTINCT` modifier allows for filtering out duplicate results.
+The operation applies to an entire result row, such that rows are only considered duplicates if they contain the same set of values.

 ### Assigning Variable Name to Select Expression